paulovigne/pipeline-hellogo-code/Readme.md

 # go-docker

-Several Examples for building docker containers for your Go applications.
+Several Examples for building docker containers for your Go applications..

 ## Running the app locally